Your rights as a worker

 Some freelances are able to go beyond this and establish that they are, in fact, employees.
 An employee is defined as "an individual who has entered into or works under a contract of employment".
 A number of tests have been developed over the years to help in deciding whether someone is an employee: they include control, mutuality of obligation and "intention of the parties".

-A freelance who works five days per week for one client and does no other work is likely to meet the definition of an "employee".
+A freelance who works five days per week for one client and does no other work may well meet the definition of an "employee".
 But someone who writes a weekly column or contributes a weekly cartoon is likely to fail, regardless of how long they do this particular work.
 If the relationship is genuinely one of self-employment it is not changed by its longevity.
 And, of course, employees have no copyright.

 But someone who can prove employee status is protected from unfair dismissal.
 They would be entitled to redundancy pay if made redundant.